Akshay-Paunikar/Forage_Virtual_Internship_Program/BCG-GenAI/01_Task_1 - Data_extraction_and_initial_analysis/README.md

 By understanding the structure of 10-K reports and mastering these extraction techniques, you can efficiently gather the necessary financial data for analysis and further application in AI-driven tools.

-Here are some resources to help you
+<h4>Here are some resources to help you:</h4>

+ - How to Read a 10-K/10-Q - https://www.sec.gov/oiea/investor-alerts-and-bulletins/how-read-10-k10-q